-Awareness is one thing, and taking action is the only thing that will safeguard your income and assets and reduce the stress, anxiety, and burden that aging places on you and your family.
+Awareness is one thing.
+Taking action is the only thing that will safeguard your income and assets and reduce the stress, anxiety, and burden that aging places on you and your family.

 Several solutions are available.
 For many American families, affordable Long-Term Care Insurance is the best way to protect your family and finances.

-He says that purchasing Long-Term Care Insurance is a gift you give your spouse, your children, and all those who love.
+He says that purchasing Long-Term Care Insurance is a gift you give your spouse, children, and all those you love.